Ascenio/cUnit/README.md

 TEST_SUITE
 ```

-Each suite consists in a group of tests which are ran sequentially,
+Each suite consists in a group of tests which are run sequentially,
 in the same order they were declared.

 Each test is declared inside a test block, which receives as arguments